 Davis & Elkins College, Elkins

-GRACELAND INN AND CONFERENCE CENTER – One of two Victorian mansions (the other being Halliehurst, see below) constructed as summer homes for a pair of friends, businessmen and later senators, Henry Gassaway Davis and Stephen Benton Elkins.
+GRACELAND INN AND CONFERENCE CENTER (100 Campus Drive) – One of two Victorian mansions (the other being Halliehurst, see below) constructed as summer homes for a pair of friends, businessmen and later senators, Henry Gassaway Davis and Stephen Benton Elkins.
 Their families later donated the grand estates to create a campus for the small, Presbyterian-affiliated college established by Henry Davis.
 Built by Henry Davis, Graceland may be haunted by the spirit of Grace Davis, one of his daughters.
 During a 2008 walkthrough of the house with paranormal investigator Chris Fleming, students were treated to some EVPs and the gas burners in the kitchen turning themselves on.
 5, 24

 HALLIEHURST – Like its Victorian sister, Graceland, students, staff members, and visitors have experienced the unexplained in Stephen Elkin’s former summer home, Halliehurst for many years.
 Stories at Halliehurst date to the home’s use as a women’s dormitory in the 1950s.
 Gavenda and Shoemaker note in their A Guide to Haunted West Virginia that nearly all of the encounters with the paranormal here are positive and helpful with students being saved by phantom hands from injury or death.
 24, 26